Enterprise Bandwidth Manager

 Use the Enterprise Bandwidth Manager to manage your camera’s upload bandwidth

-• Thumbnail and analytics upstream traffic, which is constant
+• Thumbnail and people/vehicle analytics traffic, which remain constant

 Once a new cloud video stream is initiated, EBM calculates: